Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Summary and outlook

 \section{Summary and outlook}

-In summary, we have revisited the universal scaling properties of the density fluctuations in a two-species periodic asymmetric exclusion process.
-We argue that the continuum hydrodynamic equations of motion that one na\"ively writes down does not include all the symmetry-permitted nonlinear terms.
-In fact, simple perturbative expansions produce the missing nonlinearity that is as relevant as the existing nonlinear terms.
+In summary, we have revisited the universal scaling properties of the density fluctuations in two-species periodic asymmetric exclusion processes.
+We argue that the continuum hydrodynamic equations of motion that one naively writes down may not include all the symmetry-permitted nonlinear terms.
+In fact, simple perturbative expansions produce any missing nonlinearity, so long it is symmetry-permitted, that is as relevant as the existing nonlinear terms.
 Hence, we argue that it should be included before undertaking any dynamic RG analysis on this model.
 Once this nonlinearity is considered, the effective equations of motion become identical to those analyzed in Ref.~\cite{ep_pre}.
 This in fact immediately allows us to conclude that the universal scaling exponents are identical to those for the 1D KPZ equation.
 That we get 1D KPZ scaling, in spite of having two conservation laws (corresponding to two conserved species) should not be surprising.
-This happens because, the coupled equations that include the extra nonlinear term, added on symmetry grounds, decouple in the long wavelength limit into two independent 1D KPZ equations.
+This happens because, the coupled equations that include the extra nonlinear term, added on symmetry grounds, decouple in the long wavelength limit into two independent 1D KPZ equations ~\cite{mustansir}.
 We note in the passing that our conclusions are at variance with Ref.~\cite{popkov}, where OLSC method was employed to calculate the universal scaling exponents.
 They did not consider the missing symmetry-permitted nonlinear term while applying OLSC, and obtained different values of the scaling exponents.
-We believe, if the OLSC method is employed after inclusion of this missing nonlinear term, it should yield the same results as here, for reasons similar to Ref.~\cite{mustansir}.
+Indeed, if the OLSC method is employed {\em after} inclusion of this missing nonlinear term, it should yield the same results as here, for reasons similar to Ref.~\cite{mustansir}.
 Our results can be confirmed by solving the stochastically driven hydrodynamic equations numerically.
+Lastly, it is possible to explore scaling in the renormalized theory, after dropping renormalized versions of some of the coefficients, e.g., by imposing renormalized $G_{11}^{(1)}$ or $G_{22}^{(1)}$ to zero.
+These would correspond to special points in the parameter space and would be accessible only by additional fine tuning, akin to accessing a tricritical point in equilibrium systems.
+The long wavelength scaling behavior at these special points can in general be different.